baileymatthewr/coding_questions/1/README.md

     the language.
 3. Ruby
     * Preincrement and postincrement operators are not part of the language.
+4. ML / SML
+    * This is a functional language (the use of recursion is preferred over loops and even then the for-loop doesn't exist in this form)
+5. Matlab / Octave
+    * This language doesn't have this concept of a for-loop or the notion of preincrement and postincrement

 ## Objecttive 1
 Write a for-loop that prints out the numbers 1 through 5.